teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 ## Basic example

-In this first example, let's create a simple shader with GPU instancing capabilities and use it to replicate several spheres into a scene.
+In this first example, let's create a simple shader with GPU instancing capabilities and use it to replicate several cubes into a scene.
+The scene has a container made with boxes and a spawning point that creates cubes at according to a interval specified.

 ## Playing with properties